MPottsOConnor/PROJECTS2/README.md

 Web Pages/UI:

-- I was responsible for the majority of .html and .jsp pages in here
+- I was responsible for all the .html and .jsp pages along with the css + bootstrapping
-- I also wrote the two NavBars (depending on whether the user is logged in or not) under 'WEB-INF'
+- I also wrote the two NavBars